How to Write the Best Father of the Bride Speech

 What should I say in my daughter’s wedding speech?

 When delivering a wedding speech to your daughter, it is important to focus on the memories you have shared and the joy you feel in seeing her get married.
-Take a moment to reminisce on the special moments you have shared with your daughter throughout her childhood.
+Take a moment to reminisce about the special moments you shared with your daughter throughout her childhood.

 Mention how those memories have shaped her into the wonderful person she is today.
 Share stories that showcase her unique personality and highlight her achievements while also conveying your deep love and admiration for her.